 On the practicalities of wearing the current cut, you may want to drop a few pounds, as Patagonia seems to have dropped an inch or two compared to other garments.
 I normally wear a small in Patagonia with some room, and while I have room for a fleece or two under this, I would not call it large.

 I am perfectly happy, but standard sizing, rather than size-down-for-Patagonia, might not hurt.
 Plenty of arm space and a little arm elastic, elastic draw at the bottom, and full-length zipper with microfiber chin guard make for a comfortable but warm active layer.
 For pockets, there are two big zip pockets that can fit a small field guide, a couple iPhone 6s, a passport, or a couple cans, and a similar-size internal pockets does double duty- as all internal pockets should- as a stuff sack.

-I still haven’t figured out what patterns match best, but the quilted block pattern goes well with many plains or plaids.
+I still haven’t figured out what patterns match the Patagonia Nano Puff Vest ($149), but the quilted block pattern goes well with many plains or plaids.